fra-yer/Earthquake-Monitor/README.md

 - If the upstream feed becomes unavailable, no new earthquake data can be received.
 This has occurred in the past for a variety of reasons, for example during mandatory electrical safety shutdown tests.
 - According to the website, the feed aims at "(near) Realtime Notification", but delays of a few minutes are normal, especially for weak earthquakes
 - In a few cases, earthquakes are reported with a longer delay (I observed up to 30 minutes delay).
 This is a limitation of the feed, not a bug in the integration.
 The sensor can only report earthquakes when they show up in the feed.
 - The sensor represents one current event per entity, not a list or history of earthquakes.
 Older events are shown in Activity of the entity, but only with its magnitude and timestamp (no rich attributes).
+If I get enough feedback from users, I will develop a small independent integration that writes an earthquake log as a csv file.
 - while more than one entity (sensor) can be configured, in practice it is best to limit the number to two or three.
 - the attribute `country` is currently based on the land-country polygon dataset from [Natural Earth](https://www.naturalearthdata.com/).
 While this gives very high accuracy for "solid ground" locations, it sometimes misses the correct country for offshore earthquakes.
 These are then shown as "offshore" although they are in a maritime location legally belonging to a country.
+- names and values of the attributes are currently provided in English, to make the code more robust.
+Translations are planned for version v1.8.

 ## Planned improvements